wp-plugins/facebook-thumb-fixer/readme.txt

 On each page or post you edit there is an 'Open Graph Object Type' meta box.
 Simply make a section from there to specify what Object Type the page or post is.
 Example: If the it's an article, then choose 'article'.
 If it's a product, choose 'product'.
 To help you decide what Object Type to choose, go <a href-"https://developers.facebook.com/docs/reference/opengraph" target="_blank">here</a> to learn the differences between them all.

-Note: If no selection is made for posts or pages then the Object Type will be 'article'.
+Note: If no selection is made for posts or pages then the Object Type will be 'article', which in most cases is fine.

 <strong>Home page</strong>

 To specify what Object Type your homepage is, go to the Wordpress Settings -> General page and make a selection from the 'Home page Object Type' field.

-Note: If no selection is made for the home page then the Object Type will be 'webpage'.
+Note: If no selection is made for the home page then the Object Type will be 'webpage', which in most cases is probably what you want.

 == Changelog ==

+= 1.4.6 =

+Non-critical updates:
+Fixed incorrect reference in help/tips of recommended Facebook image sizes.
+Added help topic and suggested fix for those experiencing rare issue of image dimensions not showing in plug-in.

 = 1.4.5 =